indaco/predix-catalog-scraper/README.md

 - BeautifulSoup
 - LXML
-   - Windows users can download the binary for your installed python version directly from [here](https://pypi.python.org/pypi/lxml/3.6.4)
+   - Windows users can download the binary for the installed python version directly from [here](https://pypi.python.org/pypi/lxml/3.6.4)
 - Selenium
 - XlsxWriter